TSBrockmann/FacebookImageViewExample/README.md

 ## Description
-This  application is a sample to comprehend the pull request. facebook/facebook-ios-sdk#816
+This  application is a sample to comprehend the [pull request](https://github.com/facebook/facebook-ios-sdk/pull/816).

 You can use this account to perform a login.